 Pursuing a certification or minoring in a related area — like environmental science, urban planning, or public health — can help geography majors expand their career opportunities.

 Associate Degree in Geography

 During an associate program in geography, students gain foundational skills in human and physical geography.
-To earn their degree, students complete courses in GIS technology, learn about mapping sciences, and study geographic distribution.
-With an associate degree in geography, graduates pursue careers as surveying and mapping technicians, drafters, and geological technicians.
+Students complete courses in GIS technology, mapping sciences, geographic distribution.
+The program also includes broad education in other topics, including English and mathematics.
+Graduates can pursue careers as surveying and mapping technicians, drafters, and geological technicians.

 These fields require training in geographic techniques, including the software programs used for surveying and mapping.
-Graduates with an associate degree in geography can also transfer into a four-year program to complete their bachelor's degree in geography or a related field.
+Graduates can also transfer into a four-year program to complete a bachelor's degree in geography or a related field.

 - Surveying and Mapping Technician

 Surveying and mapping technicians collect data to make maps of the Earth's surface.
 They take measurements on site, create maps using geographic data, and use computer programs to turn surveying data into maps.
-Familiarity with GIS through a geography associate program helps surveying and mapping technicians.
+Familiarity with GIS through a geography associate program can help surveying and mapping technicians.